 What Are Spousal Fiduciary Duties in California?

-fiduciary relationships which control the
+the general rules governing fiduciary relationships which control the

-fair dealing on each spouse, and neither shall take any unfair advantage of the other."
+fair dealing on each spouse, and neither shall take any unfair advantage

 Family Code section 721(b).

-whenever either party benefits from the transaction.
+whenever either party benefits from a transaction.

 Registered Domestic Partners, it applies to such persons as well.

 Transactions Benefiting One Spouse